 The next day, when Billy takes Tex out into an Istanbul bazaar to find the man he bought the hash from, Billy tries to run from his security escort.
 He is quickly caught by Tex himself, whose previously friendly attitude suddenly changes for the worse.

 During his first night in holding, Billy sneaks out of his tiny cell and takes a blanket.
-He is later rousted out of his cell by a large guard named Hamidou (Paul L. Smith), the chief of guards, who takes him to another filthy room, trusses Billy's ankles in the air and hits the soles of his feet repeatedly with his club for sealing the blanket as well as hitting a trustee.
+He is later rousted out of his cell by a large guard named Hamidou (Paul L. Smith), the chief of guards, who takes him to another filthy room, trusses Billy's ankles in the air and hits the soles of his feet repeatedly with his club for stealing the blanket as well as hitting a trustee.
 Billy's feet swell immensely and he is left in horrific pain.
 However the next morning, a small group of prisoners, Jimmy (Randy Quaid), an American, Max (John Hurt), an Englishman and Erich, a Swede, get him on his feet and walking (they tell him his feet will continue to swell and his recovery will be longer if he doesn't move around).
 Jimmy was sentenced for robbing a mosque and Erich was busted for smuggling about 100 grams of hash and given a 12-year sentence.
 Max has been in prison the longest for drug dealing (seven years and counting) while Erich has already served four years and Jimmy around three.
 Jimmy tells Billy that the prison is a dangerous place for foreigners like themselves and that no one can be trusted, not even the young children, who are often criminal- and sex slaves for the other imprisoned men.

 Several weeks later, Billy appears before a local Turkish court before a panel of three judges to hear his case.
 Billy's father (Mike Kelvin) arrives where he hires him a Turkish lawyer to defend him.
 But Billy's uninterested lawyer does little to combat the charges brought by an angry prosecutor, who wants Billy charged with more than possession: if Billy is charged with smuggling over mere possession, his sentence will be heavier.
 After the three judges deliberate for an uncertain amount of time, Billy is sentenced to serve a prison term of four years and two months for possession of hashish at the Samalclar State Prison.
 Billy and his father appear devastated while his defense lawyer argues that it is a good thing because the judges (sympathetic to Billy) turned down the prosecutor's request to convict Billy for smuggling or impose a life sentence in order to make an example of him.